 ORIGINS AND HISTORY: In January 2007, Enrique Pasta, the Director of Administration and Finance in the Department of Education in Guerrero, saw Dava Sobel’s article “Sunny Side Up,” which had recently been published in the Patek Philippe Magazine (see “Media” section above).
 At that time, Mr. Pasta was looking for ideas for a suitable monument to commemorate the bicentenary of Mexico’s declaration of independence from Spain, a long struggle in which Guerrero and its capital Chilpancingo had played a significant role.
 A sundial, particularly one that would feature Chilpancingo in the center, seemed worth pursuing, so, in early April 2007, he invited William Andrewes for his first visit to discuss ideas and a possible location at the Governor’s Palace.

 When Andrewes asked him how large the dial should be, Mr. Pasta suggested five meters, so that became the scale on which the project developed.
 Soon after the first design was submitted, the decision was made to change the location and create a Bicentennial Park that could be enjoyed by the general public.
 An area adjacent to the future home of the State of Guerrero Judiciary buildings was approved by Governor Zeferino Torreblanca, and Architect Jorge Madrigal and his associates began developing the site.
 In March 2010, the Federal Government of Mexico approved funding for the entire project, which included a completely new design for the Chilpancingo Dial and for a Bicentennial Arch with a meridian at the park entrance.
 Construction progressed rapidly, but in April 2011, a new governor was elected and the funds were gradually used for other projects.
 Letters written by Senator John Kerry (who subsequently became Secretary of State) and colleagues at Cambridge University, Harvard, and MIT, and an article by Felipe Fernandez-Armesto published in El Mundo (Madrid, Spain) encouraged the new administration to continue the project, but by 2013, the work on site came to a standstill when no further funds were made available.
-Despite countless emails, the situation did not change.
+Despite countless emails and every effort by Enrique Pasta, the situation did not change.

 Thankfully, the Bicentennial Arch and its meridian (see “Chilpancingo 2” above) were completed before these political upheavals took place.
 Between November 2017 and March 2018, Chilpancingo Dial’s design was displayed in the exhibition “Globes” at the Palais de Chaillot in Paris.
 Yet even with this international recognition, the site remains abandoned and unfinished.
 Only with additional financing will it be possible to complete this public monument to Mexico’s independence.